Cyber-xChuck/Chuck-x/README.md

 # Chuck-x
 Don't use for illigal purpose

+apt update && apt upgrade